Hipperholme: Transport

 Hipperholme stands at a crossroads.
 The A58 road connects it with Halifax and the M62 motorway, the A644 road with Brighouse and Queensbury, and the A649 road with Liversedge and the A62 road.

 The railway between Bradford and Halifax runs through Hipperholme and neighbouring Lightcliffe.
 Both villages had stations, but Hipperholme station closed in 1953 and Lightcliffe station in 1965.
 Today, the nearest railway stations are Halifax and Brighouse.

 There are frequent bus routes from Hipperholme to Halifax, Brighouse, Leeds and Huddersfield.
+Services are run by First West Yorkshire, Arriva Yorkshire and Go Ahead West Yorkshire.

 Culture and community

 Hipperholme and Lightcliffe's social institutions include the Old Brodleians Rugby Club, Lightcliffe Cricket Club, the Masonic Hall, Lightcliffe Golf Club and the Lightcliffe Club.